Mark-MDO47/mdoNotATypeWriter/README.md

 <img src="https://github.com/Mark-MDO47/mdoNotATypeWriter/blob/master/resources/images/mdoNotATypeWriter_schem.png" width="500" alt="Schematic Diagram">

 Here is an assembly diagram.
-I will probably add wire-lengths as I determine the physical layout.
+Most of this is assembled on a perf stripboard; see below.
 <img src="https://github.com/Mark-MDO47/mdoNotATypeWriter/blob/master/resources/images/mdoNOT_assy.png" width="500" alt="Schematic Diagram">

 At first I had a circuit mistake: connected ULN2803A COM with GROUND instead of +5V.
 After spending an unjustifiable amount of time, I corrected it.
 The following shows a depiction similar to my debugging efforts.